THe pursuit of purpose

 What we are here to do in this world is already showing up in small ways

-Actionable tips to apply principles of Positive Psychology to daily life
+Actionable tips to apply principles of Positive Psychology to daily life and cultivate a strengths-based mindset

 This workshop-style session tackles the mental blocks and limiting beliefs we as women have around money, focusing on tactical ways to cultivate an abundance-based mindset.
 Tallia gives her audience the tools to face their fears and assumptions, learn how to effectively communicate their value, and ask for what they deserve.
 Tying in insights from the field of Positive Psychology, she offers powerful strategies to negotiate an initial offer, ask for a raise, or price your services.